HughLong-code/PySurveyReader/ReadMe.md

 You may specify the credentials needed as named parameters upon initializing a member of SurveyReader, or you can include a path to a .env or .json file with the credentials in the format:

+#### Oath vs. API Token

+If you want to use an Oath flow, just specify your client id in the credentials, otherwise just specifiy your client secret for api token access.

 ```json
 {
   "client_id": "urID",